langlk/word_definer/README.md

 ## Specifications

-* Program does not store an empty string as a word.
-  * Example input: ""
-  * Example output: "Please enter a word."
 * Program stores a word inputted by the user.
   * Example input: "Palindrome"
   * Example output: new Word "Palindrome"